Mets minor league rankings

 AGE: 23 | DRAFTED: 34th round (2009)

-A Huntington native who went to Hicksville High School, Maron has shown very strong contact and patience while bouncing around the Mets’ lower levels.
+A Huntington native who went to Hicksville High School, Maron has a .390 OBP (eight hits and eight walks) in his last 10 games.

 AGE: 20 | DRAFTED: 13th round (2011)